Clothing Line Failure

 Don’t understand how pricing for shirt printing works

 Different screen printers vary their pricing structure.
-At Vacord Screen Printing, we take pride in having really simple pricing, with a basic cost per shirt, without having a ton of fees and add-ons in the invoice.
+At Vacord, we take huge pride in our Screen Printing and in having really simple pricing, with a basic cost per shirt, without having a ton of fees and add-ons in the invoice.

 But no matter how the screen printer you use prices, you should understand the basic ingredients for screen printing prices: